 - Pair similar items that are similar sizes together to minimize the space they take up.

 This may seem obvious, but we all have little things that are just hanging out in our closets with no actual use.
 Expired cold medicine?
 Check.
 18 towels in 4 different colors or shredded ends?
 Been there.

 With regards to the linen closet here are a few ideas of things you should purge:

-- Pick a towel color and stick to it – this actually helps more than being just visual.
+- One towel color. – this actually helps more than being just visual.

-- “Dog” Towels – we all have to keep at least a few towels for giant spills, washing the dog, muddy children, the floor, etc. However, you don’t need more than 3 and it is easier to not mistake them if they are a different color or kept in a separate bin.
+- “Dog” Towels – To keep your towels fresh, designate a few towels for giant spills, washing the dog, muddy children, or other dirty jobs.
+However, you don’t need more than 3 and it is easier to not mistake them if they are a different color or kept in a separate bin.

 - Expired Medicines and toiletries – yes, check the dates.

 - Rule of 3 – If you have more than 3 of the same item, you probably won’t get to it before it expires.
 Toss!